Painful intelligence: What AI can tell us about human suffering: Self vs. consciousness

 If self is defined in this sense of self-awareness, it might in fact be difficult to defend any form of ``no-self'' philosophy, of which we have seen one version in Chapter~\ref{control.ch}.
-Descartes famously was absolutely certain that he could say ``I am'' because he ``thinks'':\footnote{ \textit{Meditations on First Philosophy}.
-That was, in effect, the \textit{only} thing he could say with any certainty.} \begin{quote} [A]fter having reflected well and carefully examined all things, we must come to the definite conclusion that this proposition: I am, I exist, is necessarily true each time that I pronounce it, or that I mentally conceive it. \end{quote} Yet, Descartes was quite wary of saying \textit{what} he actually is: \begin{quote} I must be careful to see that I do not imprudently take some other object in place of myself, and thus that I do not go astray in respect of this knowledge that I hold to be the most certain and most evident of all that I have formerly learned. \end{quote} The complexities of no-self philosophy largely come from the tension between these two viewpoints: It is intuitively clear \textit{that} I am, but it is not clear \textit{what} I am.
+Descartes famously was absolutely certain that he could say ``I am'' because he ``thinks'':\footnote{ \textit{Meditations on First Philosophy}, Chapter I, translated by Elizabeth S. Haldane.} \begin{quote} [A]fter having reflected well and carefully examined all things, we must come to the definite conclusion that this proposition: I am, I exist, is necessarily true each time that I pronounce it, or that I mentally conceive it. \end{quote} Yet, Descartes was quite wary of saying \textit{what} he actually is: \begin{quote} I must be careful to see that I do not imprudently take some other object in place of myself, and thus that I do not go astray in respect of this knowledge that I hold to be the most certain and most evident of all that I have formerly learned. \end{quote} The complexities of no-self philosophy largely come from the tension between these two viewpoints: It is intuitively clear \textit{that} I am, but it is not clear \textit{what} I am.
 (There can hardly be any difference between the ``I'' and the ``self'', they are just two words for the same thing.\citenew{sep-self-consciousness})